SqueezeLLM: Dense-and-Sparse Quantization: Memory Wall

 \section{Memory Wall}

-When analyzing neural network inference on a target hardware platform, it is crucial to consider whether the network will be primarily \textit{compute-bound} or \textit{memory-bound}.
-Compute-bound inference is limited by the peak computational throughput of the hardware, whereas memory-bound inference is bottlenecked by the rate at which data can be fed into the processing cores from memory.
-A typical metric used to assess whether a kernel is compute-bound or memory-bound is arithmetic intensity~\cite{williams2009roofline}, which is the ratio of compute operations to memory operations in that kernel.
-High arithmetic intensity means that there are very few memory operations but a lot of compute operations.
-This results in a compute-bound problem that can benefit from faster computation algorithms and hardware with higher peak computational throughput.
-Conversely, a low arithmetic intensity means that there are very few compute operations relative to the number of memory operations.
-In this case, the problem is memory-bound and speed-up can be achieved by reducing the memory traffic and not necessarily by reducing compute.
-This is because, in low arithmetic intensity workloads, the compute units in hardware are often underutilized, as the processors are idle waiting to receive data from memory.
+Inference behavior broadly falls into two categories: \textit{compute-bound} inference that is limited by computational throughput, and \textit{memory-bound} inference that is bottlenecked by the rate at which data can be fed into the processing cores from memory. \textit{Arithmetic intensity}, the ratio of compute to memory operations, is a typical metric used to assess this behavior.
+High and low arithmetic intensity indicates a compute-bound and memory-bound problem, respectively.
+For memory-bound problems, the speedup can be achieved by reducing the memory traffic rather than compute since the compute units in hardware are often underutilized waiting to receive data from memory.